corda/corda-docs-portal/content/en/platform/corda/5.3/deploying-operating/config-users/rbac-groups.md

 * `updateTimestamp` — the date and time when the group was last updated.
 * `name` — the name of the group.
 * `parentGroupId` — the ID of the parent group.
-* `properties` — a set of key/value properties associated with the group.
+* `properties` — a set of key-value properties associated with the group.
 * `roleAssociations` — a set of roles associated with the group.
 * `users` — a set of users which have this group as their parent group.
 * `subgroups` — a set of groups which have this group as their parent group.

 ## Deleting Groups

-You can delete an empty group (a group with no users or subgroups) using the DELETE method of the /api/v5_3/group/{groupId} endpoint.
+You can delete an empty group (a group with no users or subgroups) using the DELETE method of the [/api/v5_3/group/{groupId}](../../reference/rest-api/openapi.html#tag/RBAC-Group/operation/delete_group__groupid_) endpoint.
 For example:

 {{< tabs >}}
 {{% tab name="Bash"%}}